MarkoBoskovic-afk/esp32dev-moisture-sensor/README.md

 The system continuously measures soil moisture percentage using the DFRobot sensor connected to an ESP32 microcontroller.
 Moisture data is sent via BLE to a **Raspberry Pi**, which evaluates the data and either:

-- **Automatically triggers a relay** to activate a water pump when moisture drops below a set threshold, or
+- **Automatically triggers a relay** to activate a water valve when moisture drops below a set threshold, or
 - **Allows manual watering** via a user interface (UI) hosted on the Raspberry Pi.

 ---